f3-factory/F3com-data/views-and-templates/main.md

 Did you notice the peculiar `'Today is {0,date}'` pattern in our previous example?
 F3's multilingual capability hinges on string/message formatting rules of the ICU project.
 The framework uses its own subset of the ICU string formatting implementation.
 There is no need for PHP's `intl` extension to be activated on the server.

-One more thing: F3 can also load .ini-style formatted files as dictionaries:-
+One more thing: F3 can also load .ini-style formatted files as dictionaries:

 ``` ini
 love="I love F3"